anjaneyulu-01/NewRoots/REDESIGN_SUMMARY.md

-# HOPE Platform - Fiverr-Inspired UI/UX Redesign
+# NewRoots Platform - Fiverr-Inspired UI/UX Redesign

 ## 🎯 Project Overview

-The HOPE platform has been completely redesigned with a professional, Fiverr-inspired UI/UX while maintaining its unique mission of supporting new migrants.
+The NewRoots platform has been completely redesigned with a professional, Fiverr-inspired UI/UX while maintaining its unique mission of supporting new migrants.
 The redesign focuses on:

 - **Professional marketplace feel** with clean, modern aesthetics
 - **Intuitive navigation** with search-first experience